Why Did My Progressive Insurance Go Up?

 car insurance discounts

-you may qualify for can help you significantly lower your insurance premiums—and there are lots of discounts to choose from with Progressive:
+you may qualify for can help you significantly lower your insurance premiums.

 • Raise your deductible on comprehensive and collision coverage.
-Drivers who choose a higher deductible can save up to 28% on full coverage.
+Drivers who choose a higher deductible can often save money on full coverage.

 • Take a state-approved defensive driving course.
 This option isn’t available with Progressive in every state, so check with your insurance agent to see if you qualify.

 • Install an anti-theft system, and/or park in a garage.
-Many providers offer comprehensive coverage discounts when you help them protect your car.
+If you decide to go with another insurance provider, they might offer comprehensive coverage discounts.

 Other factors that can make your rates go up